Taking medicine at home - create a routine

 What to Ask Your Doctor

-- Having trouble keeping track of your medicines.
+- Have trouble keeping track of your medicines.
 Your doctor may be able to cut back on some of your medicines.
+(DO NOT cut back or stop taking any medicines on your own.
+Talk to your doctor first.)